alexanderhxs/CrashPredictionExtension/README.md

 ### General Model Overview: Which models exist, and how do they work?

 Trajectory prediction involves forecasting the future movements of agents (e.g., pedestrians, vehicles) based on their past trajectories and interactions within an environment.
-For additional information on the different pedestrian trajectory prediction approaches, please refer to the accompanying Excel file: `MMCP_Dataset_Information.xlsx`.
+For additional information on the different pedestrian trajectory prediction approaches, please refer to the accompanying Excel file: [methods_overview.xlsx](methods_overview.xlsx).

 ### The Dataset inside the benchmark